ammarqd/deep-learning-image-classifier/README.md

 # PyTorch-Image-Classifier
-PyTorch Image Classifier for the CIFAR-10 dataset.
+An image classifier with a custom architecture, utilising knowledge learnt from a Neural Networks & Deep Learning module.
+Attained 91% accuracy on the CIFAR-10 dataset.